SimplifyJobs/frontend-assessment/README.md

 # Submission

-When you're done just email us the link to your forked repo and we'll run it locally.
-If you have any additional explanation you want to add, feel free include it in the project README.
+When you're done just zip the project and email it back to us -- be sure to keep your repository private.
+Include instructions for running the app locally in the README as well as any additional explanation you'd like to add.
+If you used any AI tooling during this take home be sure to outline which tools and how you used them.